 Today we’re very excited to show you some before and afters of our Food Storage Makeover on the “Green Smoothie Girl”.
 We even got a video of the whole thing so make sure you read to the bottom.
-Robyn from Green Smoothie Girl is one of Julie’s long time heroes.
-Julie was introduced to Robyn’s blog years ago and credits her for a lot of the healthy eating habits she has made over the years.
+Robyn from Green Smoothie Girl is one of our long time heroes.
+We were introduced to Robyn’s blog years ago and we credit her for a lot of the healthy eating habits we have made over the years.
 Robyn also happens to be a fellow blogger we are working with on a campaign called blendaid to to build a school for AIDS-orphaned kids in Africa through Mothers Without Borders.

 During the summer we were meeting with Robyn and she asked us if we could get someone to come over and redo/makeover her food storage.
 Robyn has always been a believer in food storage, however last time she moved homes, a lot of it was actually stolen by the movers.
 She also hasn’t been able to keep up with it because standard food storage foods don’t coincide with her healthy eating lifestyle.
 We told her we would love to help her with this project and get her hooked up with some foods that would make sense for her lifestyle.
 You see anyone can do food storage, it just takes a little thinking outside the box.

 A few weeks later we went to Robyn’s house, made a plan, and voila!
 A food storage makeover we’re excited to share with you today!

 Green Smoothie Girl Food Storage Makeover